hongjr03/typst-rexllent/README.md

 By toggling parameters below, you can customize the output table:

-- `parse-table-style`: Parse table style(columns width, rows height), default is `false` (due to default column width will be parsed as 0.0).
+- `parse-table-style`: Parse table style(columns width, rows height), default is `true`.
 - `parse-alignment`: Parse cell content alignment, default is `true`.
 - `parse-stroke`: Parse cell stroke, default is `true`.
 - `parse-fill`: Parse cell fill, default is `true`.
 - `parse-font`: Parse font style, default is `true`.

+> [!NOTE]
+> Notice that 0pt height or 0pt width will be parsed as `auto`.
+Disable `parse-table-style` to prevent this behavior and set the width and height manually.

 Extra arguments passed to `xlsx-parser` function will be passed to `table`.
 Feel free to customize the output table.